 Why is Trend Analysis Used in Trading?

-One of the biggest reasons traders fails is trading against the trend, when there isn’t a trend, or when the trend is of poor quality.
+One of the biggest reasons traders fail is trading against the trend when there isn’t a trend or when the trend is of poor quality.

 - Strong trends are more likely to succeed.

 - Low-predictability trends are poor or weak trends.

 - Trading pullback after the end of the trend is a disaster